New polarimetric study of the galactic X-ray burster GX 13+1: Data analysis

 \subsection{Spectroscopy}

-Given the better spectral capabilities, we used \swift data as a driver for spectral modeling and to monitor spectral variations.
-The analysis is carried out in the energy band 0.7--8 keV, best-fit values are reported for each observation in Table~\ref{tab:spectra} with uncertainties at the 68\% confidence level (CL), and ObservationIDs are ordered by the observation date to show the time evolution of the spectral model.
+Given its superior spectral capabilities, we used \swift data as the primary source for spectral modeling and to monitor spectral variations.
+The analysis was conducted in the 0.7–8 keV energy band, with best-fit values reported for each observation in Table~\ref{tab:spectra}, including uncertainties at the 68\% confidence level (CL).
+Observation IDs are ordered by observation date to illustrate the time evolution of the spectral model.

-In the spectral analysis, the \swift data are fitted with the model: \texttt{tbabs*(diskbb+bbodyrad)}.
-In the different pointings, it is possible to observe that the absorption is in average $\sim4.7\times10^{22}$~cm$^{-2}$, while the disk temperature ranges between 0.7--1.1~keV, about the \texttt{bbodyrad} component -- which in our case is used to describe a Comptonization emission from the boundary layer -- the temperature ranges in the $\sim1.3-1.8$~keV.
-The flux is in the range $\sim$(4--6)$\times10^{-9}$~erg~cm$^{-2}$~s$^{-1}$ except in the last pointing where it reaches the highest value of $\sim8\times10^{-9}$~erg~cm$^{-2}$~s$^{-1}$.
-The hardness, reported in Table~\ref{tab:spectra} is defined as
+In the spectral analysis, the \swift data were fitted using the \texttt{tbabs*(diskbb+bbodyrad)}model.
+Across the different pointings, the absorption column density was on average $\sim4.7\times10^{22}$~cm$^{-2}$, while the disk temperature ranged between 0.7 and 1.1~keV.
+Regarding the \texttt{bbodyrad} component -- which in our case is used to describe a Comptonization emission from the boundary layer -- the temperature ranged from $\sim1.3-1.8$~keV.
+The flux was typically in the range of $\sim$(4--6)$\times10^{-9}$~erg~cm$^{-2}$~s$^{-1}$, except in the final pointing, where it reached the highest value of $\sim8\times10^{-9}$~erg~cm$^{-2}$~s$^{-1}$.
+The hardness (see Table~\ref{tab:spectra}) defined as

-and the spectral models report an almost constant hardness value except for the case of ObservationID 00036688045 where the flux is at a minimum and there is a slight hardening, but this \swift observation (third snapshot) is performed mainly during an \ixpe occultation period.
-Thus, the \ixpe data are not affected by this slight hardening, while the other snapshots confirm the \ixpe result of an almost constant hardness ratio during observation.
-In the following analysis, for the spectro-polarimetric study, this ObservationID will be excluded, while the other ones will be used in the joint fit with the \ixpe data.
+has an almost constant value, except for Observation ID 00036688045, where the flux was minimal and the hardness maximal.
+However, this \swift observation (third snapshot) was conducted mainly during an \ixpe occultation period.
+Thus, the \ixpe data are not affected by this slight hardening, and the other snapshots confirm the \ixpe result of an almost constant hardness ratio during the observation.
+In the following analysis for the spectropolarimetric study, this Observation ID is excluded, and the others are used in the joint fit with the \ixpe data.

-Taking into account the whole \ixpe observation, and the \swift spectra, except the ObservationID 00036688045, we obtain a good joint spectrum model.
+Considering the entire \ixpe observation and the \swift spectra, except the Observation ID 00036688045, we obtain a good joint spectrum model.
 The best-fit parameters are reported in Table~\ref{tab:joint_spec} and Fig.~\ref{fig:joint_spectra}.
-To take into account the calibration uncertainties in the \ixpe data, \citep[see, e.g.,][]{DiMarco_2022b}, we left the gain slope and offset of the \ixpe-DUs free to vary.
+To account for the calibration uncertainties in the \ixpe data \citep[see, e.g.,][]{DiMarco_2022b}, we allowed the gain slope and offset of the \ixpe DUs to vary freely.